cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `now()`

-Returns the current time as a millisecond Unix timestamp, ie number of milliseconds since midnight 1/1/1970 UTC.
+Returns the current time as a millisecond Unix timestamp, that is, the number of milliseconds since midnight 1/1/1970 UTC.

 **Code example**
 ```